learn-co-students/dumbo-se-021720/README.md

 * Know what DRY means
 * Use .class to identify data types
 * Use .keys and .values
-* Use map, select, find and each
+* Use map, select and find

 ## How to lecture